-- An SEND support plan agreed with the SEND Co-ordinator. - An individual contract / positive behaviour programme. - A report book based or shared with parent. - Targeted small group work, which for a period of time will be removed from the yard and placed in the care of an identified member of staff (activities during this time will be varied, sport, quiet games etc.) - Removal for extended period from class group and placed in another class or in a controlled environment. - Parents to liaise with school on a daily / weekly basis to monitor consistent improvements in child's behaviour.
-The parent would meet with the Class Teacher / Learning Mentor in the first instance - In the event of little / no improvement, Head Teacher to arrange a time to speak / meet with parents to establish targeted next steps and a monitoring period - Parent to offer additional support, e.g. accompany the child in lessons / visits, take the child home at lunch times - Involvement of Outside Agencies (L.A.
+- an IEP agreed with the SEND Co-ordinator. - an individual contract / positive behaviour programme. - a report book based or shared with parent. - targeted small group work, which for a period of time will be removed from the yard and placed in the care of an identified member of staff (activities during this time will be varied, sport, quiet games etc.) - removal for extended period from class group and placed in another class or in a controlled environment. - Parents to liaise with school on a daily / weekly basis to monitor consistent improvements in child's behaviour.
+The parent would meet with the Class Teacher / Learning Mentor in the first instance - In the event of little / no improvement, Head Teacher to arrange a time to speak / meet with parents to establish targeted next steps and a monitoring period - Parent to offer additional support, e.g. accompany the child in lessons / visits, take the child home at lunch times - involvement of Outside Agencies (L.A.
 Pupil Support Team, Psychological Service etc).
-This would be done in discussion with Head Teacher / SEN Coordinator and the parent/s. - Family Liaison Office Mrs Harrison and / or Learning Mentors can support individuals and families with a program of targeted work during the school day and can also liaise / mediate with external agencies.
+This would be done in discussion with Head Teacher / SEN Co-ordinator and the parent/s. - Inclusion Officer (JH) and / or Learning Mentor can support individuals and families with a program of targeted work during the school day and can also liaise / mediate with external agencies.